Top alternative banks and apps to Starling

 If you rule Starling out, your main options are:

 - Revolut.
-Revolut was born as a multi-currency card more than as a banking account, and it shows when it comes to some basic day-to-day banking: in the UK, you can’t set up direct debits yet and free cash withdrawals are limited to £200 a month.
+Revolut was born as a multi-currency card more than as a banking account, but it’s still a competitive offering.
+Free cash withdrawals are limited to £200 a month.

 - Monese.
 Monese is another option that’s been providing basic banking on smartphones since 2015.
 The unique thing about Monese is the ability to open an account anywhere in the UK or Europe without an address, without credit history and without a fixed income.